Venice What to visit

 When is the best time to visit Venice?

 Venice is one of those cities where you have to choose carefully the season when you visit.
-First of all, it is important to consider the city’s most popular festivities:

-• Venice Carnival, which is world famous
+• Venice Carnival, which is world-famous

 • Festa del Redentore, held on the 3rd Sunday in July